mikeohio1026/diablu/trunk/MailMan/resources/README.txt

 Messages your application can listen to:

 /Diablu/Mailman/ReceivePath ssss
-Arguments: uuid, original file name, mimetype (may be empty), path to file.
+Arguments: uuid, friendly name, original file name, mimetype (may be empty), path to file.

 /Diablu/Mailman/OK s
 Atguments: path.